pigeonflight/Recipe-Website-Tutorial/bottleRecipeDocs/_build/html/_sources/tutorials/planning-and-mockups.txt

 - What might be some pros and cons to presenting the mockup in a "sketchy" style?

+- The HTML snippets above are not complete HTML documents, what would we need to add to make them complete?

-- How does a css grid framework simplify things?
+- Why use a css grid framework when you can hand code everything yourself?

+- Most grid frameworks focus on organizing things into rows and cells, NOT rows and columns, what's the difference?

 - What does the term convenience class suggest?

-- Look at the proposed html code, is there anything interesting about 'row-4'?
+- Look at the proposed html code, do you notice anything different about the contents of 'row-4'?

-- The code shown represents snippets, what would we need to add to complete it?

 Lab
 ----

-- Create a mockup for a website
+- Using one of the tools mentioned above, create a mockup for a website.
+  While making the mockup, try to think about how many rows will be needed if you were implementing the site using a grid framework.

 - Using Deco.gs (or a framework of your choice), implement a rough HTML version of that mockup.